Frequently Asked Questions

 I am an international applicant and studied at an English language university in my country.
 Do I need to take the TOEFL test?

 If English is the primary or dominant language of your country, as recognized by UCI, not just the medium of education at your school, you will not be required to take the TOEFL or IELTS test for admissions purposes.
 International students applying for the Education PhD program are not eligible to be waived from the TOEFL or IELTS test requirement.
 Please note that you may be required to take an English proficiency test by your department for other purposes, such as determining eligibility to be a Teaching Assistant (TA).
 There are more rigorous English proficiency requirements in order to qualify for a Teaching Assistantship.

 Letters of Recommendation

 I sent my recommender an invitation to submit a letter, but they did not receive it.
 What should I do?

 My recommender is having trouble completing my online Letter of Recommendation.
-What should s/he do?
+What should they do?

-First, log in to your online appicaiton to make sure the recommender has received an invitation to submit a letter.
+First, log in to your online application to make sure the recommender has received an invitation to submit a letter.
 If necessary, you may resend the invitation.
-If you're not able to determine the cause of the problem, have your recommender send an e-mail to the Graduate Division with your name, his/her name and explanation of the problem.
+If you're not able to determine the cause of the problem, have your recommender contact Graduate Admissions and provide your name, their name and an explanation of the problem.

 Where should I have my transcripts sent after I am admitted?